 The giant animals are filter-feeders.
 They comb the ocean for tiny food, their mouths acting like sieves.
 Instead of teeth, they funnel the water for tiny organisms like microscopic plankton or itty bitty crustaceans and small fish.

 Manta rays aren’t the most common creatures and can be difficult to find if you don’t know where to look.
 Luckily, if you find yourself on the Big Island of Hawaii there are a couple popular spots where rays are known to float about.
 One of the best is just off the shore from the Sheraton Kona Resort.
 From their restaurant, Rays on the Bay, they shine a spotlight into the ocean.
-The spotlight first, helps to attract the manta food source and secondly, helps to see the manta rays in Hawaii floating through the ocean.
+The spotlight first, helps to attract the manta food source.
+Secondly, helps to see the manta rays in Hawaii floating through the ocean.

 If this isn’t daring enough for ya, there are tours to get you up-close and personal snorkeling with manta rays.
 There are both diving and snorkeling options, where you are able to fully marvel at the grandeur.
 The tours follow the same idea as the Sheraton, using light to attract food which then attracts the manta rays toward the water’s surface.